kamilazdybal/kamilazdybal.github.io/index.md

 **model high-dimensional systems** with computational efficiency.
 I'm passionate about science outreach, academic writing, creating open-source educational content, and developing open-source scientific software.

-**If you'd like to support my efforts in creating open-source science and education, you can make a small donation on [buymeacoffee.com/kamilazdybal](https://buymeacoffee.com/kamilazdybal)!**
-As a thank you for your support, be sure to get your free [extras](https://buymeacoffee.com/kamilazdybal/extras)! 🚀

 <img src="https://github.com/kamilazdybal/kamilazdybal.github.io/blob/main/_posts/foret-de-soignes.jpg?raw=true" alt="about-me" style="width:300px">

 -----------------------